Film CrowdfundingThe 7 Things We Look for When We Review Crowdfunding Projects

 3. The Incentives

-Your backers earn incentives when they contribute to your campaign, so it’s essential that what you’re offering are items that you know they want.
+Your supporters earn incentives when they contribute to your campaign, so it’s essential that what you’re offering are items that you know they want, and that will encourage them to excitedly spread the word.
 When we review the incentives you’ve selected, we want to see that:

 - Your incentives are visual and easy to share quickly.